Skip to main content

 Sixth, the deposit provisions must specify: whether a deposit is required from the roommate, the amount, the purposes for which deductions may be made, and the timeline and conditions for its return after the roommate's departure.
 The number of keys, access fobs, and other access devices provided to the roommate must also be documented, along with the procedure for their return and the cost of replacement if lost.

 Finally, a good faith clause under CCQ art.
-1375 and a governing law clause specifying Quebec civil law and the jurisdiction of the Quebec civil courts complete the essential elements of a comprehensive roommate agreement.
+1375 and a governing law clause specifying Quebec civil law and the jurisdiction of the Quebec civil courts complete the essential elements of a thorough roommate agreement.

 Frequently Asked Questions